jc-bao/roller_grasper_tacto/README.md

 - [ ] Reconstruct the object from depth image
   - [x] With wide camera range (2022.7.27)
     - [x] With true object position
-    - [ ] With position esitimate from roller angle
+    - [x] With position esitimate from roller angle
   - [ ] With small camera range
   - [ ] With moving camera
 - [ ] Reconstruct the object from tactile sensor
+- [ ] Efficient way to detect close loop

 ### L2